 Fear is another vision killer.
 Focusing on failings and not on potentials.
 How often we focus on ______________.
 This morning you had breakfast with your children.
 Your child set his glass down nicely at the table.
 What did you say?
 “Oh very nice of you.”
 Five minutes later, he drank, he set it down, “Oh very nice of you.”
 And he did that about ten times during breakfast, and you said ten times, “Very nice.”
 No, I do not think so.
 But if he spills one time, “What is the matter with you?
 You always do that!”
 No, not always.
 It was the first time for that breakfast.
 He already set it down five times very nicely, and you did not say anything.
 Then he spilled it only one time and immediately you had gave a long lecture.

 We tend to concentrate on the failings of people.
 It kills anybody’s vision.
 A new plan, a new idea, may be much better than the old one, but it will not be perfect because nobody is perfect.
 So we must learn to focus on people’s ________________.
 Your child spills his tea, and you say, “Well, that was not very good.”
 Tears pop in his eyes.
 He ducks his head and you say, “It is okay.
 Ten years from now you will not do that.”
 “Oh.
 I am going to get better?
 There is hope for me?”
 Children become what you think they are.
 So concentrate on their potential.
 Concentrate on the potential of your team.
-Concentrate on the potential of your students.
+Concentrate on the potential of your members.
 Most people can do much better than they are doing if somebody believes in them, if somebody ____________ them and has a vision for them, if somebody sees their potential in them.

 C. Stereotypes